ArcGIS Enterprise 10.9.x, part of the ArcGIS 2021 releases, will be the last release of ArcGIS Enterprise to support services published from ArcMap.

-ArcGIS Data Reviewer for Server supports automated data validation.
-Automated validation can execute on demand or based on a schedule.
+The ArcGIS Data Reviewer ArcMap runtime-based server object extension (SOE) supports automated data validation that can execute on demand or based on a schedule.
 Scheduled validation requires a database in which execution schedules are stored.

 The scheduler database stores a series of scheduler tables and triggers.
-Data Reviewer for Server writes scheduled validation job information into these tables.
+The Data Reviewer SOE writes scheduled validation job information into these tables.
 It queries these tables to determine when to execute the next automated validation.
 Over time, validation job information is removed from these tables.

-Data Reviewer for Server can store its scheduler tables in the following database types:
+Data Reviewer Server can store its scheduler tables in the following database types:

 - SQL Server